 Keeping your test probes in good working condition is key to making a reliable test and keeping probes at their optimum performance.
 Over time, in high volume production environments or even in low volume applications where the fixtures may be stored for months at a time, contaminants and debris can build up and cause false failures, yet you may not find any defects.
 To help reduce these contact problems, save time and money, QA Technology recommends the following:

 A practical maintenance program can save considerable time and money.
 This creates a more reliable test, reducing the chance of false failures and lost rework expense.
 Use cycle counters on test fixtures to help establish a routine maintenance program, whether it be cleaning the probe tips or replacing the probes after a predetermined number of cycles.

-Developing such a program requires some tracking to determine the average life of the probes in a particular application.
-Since test conditions vary widely, it is difficult to generalize probe life.
-Some applications call for replacement as often as every few thousand cycles, while probes in clean environments or applications with wide electrical tolerances can last far longer.
-Better test yields and reduced downtime are the rewards for keeping fixtures and probes in top condition.
+Developing a program requires some tracking to determine the average life of the probes in your application.
+Certain environments call for probe replacement as often as every few thousand cycles, while in clean applications probes can last far longer.
+Increased test yields and reduced downtime are the rewards for keeping probes in top condition.

 To clean the contaminants that build up on the probes, gently brush the probe tips with QA’s natural fiber brush (TBR-1) and vacuum away the dislodged particles.
 QA does not recommend the use of metallic bristles because they may damage the probe plating.

 QA uses a small amount of lubricant to minimize wear caused by the internal sliding contact surfaces of our probes.
 Never use cleaning solvents on your probes as it may wash particles down into the critical internal surfaces.
 This could affect the performance and shorten the life of your probes.

 Here are recommendations to help keep test probes clean and maximize cycle life: